Andrew-Helmer/stochastic-generation/README.md

 ## Performance

 This repository is meant to somewhat balance generality and readability with the high-performance aspects of the paper.
-This means that the performance is not as fast as if you wrote the code for a single specific sequence.
+This means that the performance is not as fast as it would be, if the code was written for a single specific sequence and set of options.
 For example, Listing 2 from the paper, which shows a simple implementation of *only* a 2D Sobol' (0,2)-sequence, without best-candidate sampling, shuffling, or the possibility of higher dimensions, will be about 3x faster than generating the same sequence using this code.
 Even so, the code in this library is faster than any other published method.

 We also didn't include the "index mapping" precomputation of the sfaure sequences.
 For one-off generation of each sequence, it wouldn't be any faster, so it didn't make a ton of sense to include here.
-However if you wanted to generate a lot of sfaure sequences, that precomputation would save a lot of time.
+However if you wanted to generate a lot of sfaure sequences, that precomputation would be helpful.

 ## Progressive Shuffling Indices

-We also include a command-line utility to generate shuffled index arrays.
-You would make this separately:
+Also included is a command-line utility to generate shuffled index arrays.
+You would *make* this separately:

 <pre><code>make shuffle_indices</code></pre>